ubisoft/shotmanager/docs/features-advanced/retimer.rst

 .. warning::
     - **Actions are not supported:** Changing time in the scene will not affect the Blender animation clips named "actions", if the scene contains some.
-    This is because retiming these entities (as well as VSE clips by the way) is a difficult paradygm.
+      This is because retiming these entities (as well as VSE clips by the way) is a difficult paradigm.
 It raises a lot of questions that we haven't tackled.